LukeGrahamLandry/franca/devlog.md

     should be more structured about whats going on next time i rewrite the sema stuff (which will probably need to happen to get order dependence under control).

+making unpacking dependencies less fragile
+- need to not rely on exec-ing as many things, start with writing my own reader for the compressed files. my impression is that .zip is annoying because the wrapper format puts the header in a random place and you have to start at the end and guess where it is in a fragile way. so i guess i'll do .tar.gz since thats the other one that seems ubiquitous. they're both deflate anyway (i assume thats the hard part) so i can change my mind later. and maybe i'll change my mind entirely and use wuffs instead but thats annoying because you gotta download that somehow too. probably more fun to read the rfc than just steal one so here we are for one thousand years.
+- ok the gzip part is trivial, thats nice. and i feel like you don't even need to use any of the fields, just skip them. like who cares what the original file name was, the only thing im going to do is put a tar file in there, and it seems the compression algorithm's always deflate, they just reserved 255 more in 1996.
+- the tar part seems more convoluted. theres like 6 different flavours of headers? hopefully everyone just uses the posix one, that sounds possible. the file starts with the string "pax_global_header" which i guess has more stuff in there, idk, but it's shaped like a file so it seems i can just ignore it and still get all my files out (for the one .tar.gz file i've tested).

 ## (Oct 13)

 - handled Alias in move_from_module